 Super Bowl I (Jan.
 15, 1967)

-Los Angeles Dodgers first game at the Coliseum (April 18, 1958)
+Los Angeles Dodgers Opening Day at the Coliseum (April 18, 1958)

 The Los Angeles Dodgers played at the Coliseum for four seasons, from 1958 to 1961.
-The Dodgers began their L.A. story on April 18, 1958 before a crowd of 78,672 - at the time a single-game major league record.
+On April 18, 1958, the Dodgers made their LA debut by beating the San Francisco Giants 6-5 before a crowd of 78,672 - at the time a single-game major league record.
 There were numerous memorable games and more records broken at the Coliseum before the team moved to Dodger Stadium in 1962.

 Roy Campanella Night (May 7, 1959): An exhibition game between the Dodgers and the New York Yankees in honor of Hall of Fame catcher Roy Campanella drew a crowd of 93,103.
 At the time it was the largest crowd ever to see a baseball game in the U.S. until the Dodgers 50th Anniversary celebration in 2008 (see below).